ratwolfzero/hopalong_python/README.md

 #### Conclusion

 For the present application, pixel-based density estimation is a promising alternative to histogram-based density estimation.
 Both methods can effectively capture and highlight areas with point concentrations.
-This is illustrated in the following images.
+This is illustrated in the following images

+Remark:

+- The Density matrix of pixel-based method contains raw hit counts and is normalized during plotting by the Matplotlib colormap to fit within its color space
+- The density matrix of the histogram-based method contains normalized probability densities (not between 0 and 1) and is further normalized by the Matplotlib colormap.
+Explicitly normalizing both matrices to the [0, 1] range before plotting reveals no visual differences, suggesting the need for further statistical evaluation.

 Each approach offers distinct advantages and considerations: